-Over the next week, Easter festivities and celebrations will be in full swing across the world, with different countries marking the occasion with their own unique customs and traditions.
-Here is just a brief selection of some of the ones that caught our eye…
+For many, Easter arrives with the promise of a long weekend, Easter egg hunts, and the ability to overindulge in an excessive amount of chocolate.
+But while this may be the norm for countries like the United Kingdom, different countries mark the occasion with their own unique customs and traditions.
+Here is just a brief selection of the ones that caught our eye…

 In Poland, a popular Easter tradition is Smigus-dyngus, which involves people taking to the streets each year to participate in water fights on Easter Monday.
 The tradition originally began as a man sprinkling perfumed water on the girl he was interested in, but nowadays it is quite common for anyone to get a good soaking.